IOU Financial Review

 IOU Financial offers the following:

-To qualify, 80% of your company’s ownership needs to sign personal guarantees.
+To qualify, 80% of your company’s ownership will need to sign personal guarantees.
 For example, if there are three owners, each owning 33% of the company, all three owners would have to sign.
-On the other hand, if there were five owners with a 20 percent stake each, only four would have to sign.
-You’ll also need to have made 10 or more deposits per month into your business bank account.
+On the other hand, if there were five owners with a 20% stake each, only four would have to sign.
+You’ll also need to have made ten or more deposits per month into your business bank account.

 Additionally, you must meet these prerequisites: